If you receive a Parental Leave Pay overpayment, you'll have to repay the money.

 From the ATO

-If the overpayment occurred in a previous financial year, you'll need to recover the PAYG withholding amount from the ATO yourself, regardless of whether you received the overpayment from us or your employer.
+If the overpayment occurred in a previous financial year, you'll need to recover the PAYG withholding amount from the ATO yourself.
+You'll have to do this regardless of whether you got the overpayment from us or your employer.

-If your income assessment has not been completed by the ATO, you can receive an offset of the overpaid PAYG withholding amount in the calculation of your tax return.
+If your income assessment has not been completed by the ATO, you can get an offset of the overpaid PAYG withholding amount in the calculation of your tax return.

 If an overpayment spans 2 financial years, each of the 2 processes described above will apply to the portion of the debt that occurred in the relevant financial year.

-Parental Leave Pay is a taxable payment and you’ll receive a payment summary either from us or from your employer, depending on who provided Parental Leave Pay.
+Parental Leave Pay is a taxable payment and you’ll get a payment summary.
+You'll get this either from us or from your employer, depending on who provided Parental Leave Pay.

-If you received an overpayment and we provided Parental Leave Pay, we’ll issue an amended payment summary to you.
+If you got an overpayment and we provided Parental Leave Pay, we’ll issue an amended payment summary to you.

-If your employer has issued you with a payment summary for the financial year the overpayment occurred, your employer is required, within 28 days of becoming aware of the overpayment, to give you:
+If your employer has issued you with a payment summary for the financial year the overpayment occurred, your employer is required, within 28 days of becoming aware of the overpayment, to give you either:

 The arrangements for the amendment of payment summaries are similar to those that apply to overpaid salary or wages.